Ten years on, tsunami warning stumbles at the 'last mile'

 In Indonesia, where at least 168,000 people died in Aceh province in 2004, the warning and evacuation system is beset by bureaucratic infighting.

 "Of course I'm worried.
-I'm hoping there is no tsunami again," said Mochammad Riyadi the head of the Earthquake and Tsunami Center at Indonesia's Meteorology and Geophysics Agency (BMKG).
+I'm hoping there is no tsunami again," said Mochammad Riyadi the head of the Earthquake and Tsunami Centre at Indonesia's Meteorology and Geophysics Agency (BMKG).

 Aceh provincial authorities have resisted calls to conduct monthly sound checks of the six sirens in operation, despite their failure in 2012, Riyadi said.